BYU-CS-260/ReactTodo/README.md

 # React Todo

-In this learning activity you will learn how to create a Todo list with the ability to mark items as complete and to delete completed items.
-Along the way you should learn a lot about how to handle events and how to manipulate the DOM.
+In this learning activity, you will learn how to create a Todo list with the ability to mark items as complete and to delete completed items.
+Along the way, you should learn a lot about how to handle events and how to manipulate the DOM.

-1. First create your index.html file with a form where the user can enter new items.
+1. First, create your index.html file with a form where the user can enter new items.
 Test it to make sure everything is working.
 The key to sucessfully implementing a complex application is to test every piece of the application.
 We are keeping everything in one component here, but you could experiment in creating a different component for each piece of the application.
 Then you could test each component seperately.
 ```
 <!DOCTYPE html>
 <html lang="en">